Air pollution clears in northern Italy after coronavirus lockdown, satellite shows

 Tweets about this

-Lisa Louise Angonese Air pollution clears in northern Italy after coronavirus lockdown, satellite shows - https://t.co/IwBh7uUKjB via @shareaholic35 minutes ago
+Lisa Louise Angonese Air pollution clears in northern Italy after coronavirus lockdown, satellite shows - https://t.co/IwBh7uUKjB via @shareaholic53 minutes ago